paulpierre/twig/README.md

 ### Rate limits
 Let's be honest, Twitter has shit rate limits and pre-modern API design.
 I might eventually refactor this to do raw scraping to make raw data acquisition more efficient and faster.

-With all that said you can find the (API rate limits here)[https://developer.twitter.com/en/docs/twitter-api/rate-limits] twig.py handles adhereing to these limits for you automatically.
+With all that said you can find the [API rate limits here](https://developer.twitter.com/en/docs/twitter-api/rate-limits). twig.py handles adhereing to these limits for you automatically.

 # 📝 Data